olaxe/docspell/README.md

 # docspell
-Docspell image specifically designed for ARM64 with Solr, Docspell Joex and Docspell Rest server

-Docspell image specifically designed for ARM64 and can also work for AMD64.
+Docspell image specifically designed for ARM64 with Solr, Docspell Joex and Docspell Rest server and can also work for AMD64

 One container for Docspell that include solr, joex & restserver.
 You only need an extra container for the database MariaDB or PostgreSQL.